rkeVader/fluent-regex-net/README.md

 enable newer users to leverage the power of RegExes.

 This class is not considered complete and will likely evolve as my needs do, and as I receive feedback from other developers.

-To use, just include the file in your project.
+I have both VB.NET and C# versions of the same class.
+To use, just include the file of your choice in your project.
 Then...

 Example Usage:
 ### C#